Get Your Free Mesothelioma Guide

 We have done the investigation and know the companies who use talcum powder contaminated with asbestos who have led to this terrible disease.
 If you were diagnosed with mesothelioma and you use talcum powder in your life, you may have a case, which is why you need to speak with a mesothelioma attorney.

-Industrial talc is used in producing many modern products, such as paint and glazes, to improve texture and enhance matting and paint adhesion.
-In addition, the paper industry uses talc to enhance printability and reduce surface friction.
+Industrial talc is used in many modern products, like paint and glazes.
+It improves texture, matting and adhesion.
+The paper industry uses talc to improve print quality and reduce friction.
 Wastewater treatment plants also use talc to purify water.

-Industrial-grade talc contains other minerals in varying quantities, depending on where it’s sourced.
+Industrial-grade talc contains other minerals.
+Their amounts vary by source.
 For example, the industrial talc product used in ceramics known as Nytal 100 contained 30% talc, 40% tremolite, 20% serpentine chrysotile and 10% anthophyllite asbestos.

-Plaintiffs diagnosed with asbestos-related illnesses and surviving family members of those exposed to contaminated-talc products are filing talc lawsuits.
+Plaintiffs diagnosed with asbestos disease who were exposed to contaminated talc are filing talc lawsuits.
+Family members who lose loved ones to related diseases file claims as well.
 Courts have awarded millions of dollars in recent talc lawsuits.

-Records revealed in lawsuits show that some of these manufacturers and talc suppliers, such as Vanderbilt Minerals, Imerys Talc America and Whittaker, Clark & Daniels, were aware of asbestos contamination and tried to cover it up.
+Records revealed in lawsuits show that some manufacturers and talc suppliers were aware of asbestos contamination and tried to cover it up.
+Examples include Vanderbilt Minerals, Imerys Talc America and Whittaker, Clark & Daniels.
 In one example, Imerys blended its talc with other sources of talc to dilute the asbestos concentration.

 Many companies sourced their talc from asbestos-contaminated mines, including sites in New York, North Carolina, Alabama, Vermont and northern Italy.
-Some of the products sold in the U.S. that tested positive for asbestos, including children’s makeup sold by Claire’s stores, were made in China, which has no regulations for asbestos or talc.
+Some of the products sold in the U.S. that tested positive for asbestos, including children’s makeup sold by Claire’s stores, were made in China.
+It has no regulations for asbestos or talc.

-Compensation is available to people who develop mesothelioma from exposure to asbestos-contaminated talcum powder through a personal injury lawsuit.
+Compensation is available through a personal injury lawsuit.
+People who develop mesothelioma from exposure to asbestos-contaminated talcum powder qualify to file.
 If you’ve lost a loved one to an asbestos-related disease, you may be eligible to file a wrongful death claim.
-Settlements resolve some of these lawsuits, and others resolve through a jury trial.
+Settlements resolve most of these lawsuits, and others get resolved through a jury trial.

 In October 2021, J&J created a subsidiary to absorb its talc liabilities.
-The subsidiary declared Chapter 11 bankruptcy and will establish a plan to settle ongoing and potential future talc lawsuits.
+The subsidiary declared Chapter 11 bankruptcy.
+It will create a plan to settle ongoing and future talc lawsuits.
 Asbestos manufacturers similarly use bankruptcy proceedings to create asbestos trust funds.

 J&J settled roughly 1,000 talc lawsuits in October 2020 for more than $100 million.
-For example, the Missouri Court of Appeals ordered the company in June 2020 to pay $2.1 billion to 22 women who claimed Johnson’s Baby Powder caused them to develop ovarian cancer.
-The company also paid out millions in individual lawsuits, including $325 million in 2019 to Donna Olsen, who claimed she developed mesothelioma after using Johnson’s Baby Powder.
+The Missouri Court of Appeals ordered the company in June 2020 to pay $2.1 billion to 22 women who claimed Johnson’s Baby Powder caused ovarian cancer.
+The company also paid out millions in individual lawsuits, including $325 million in 2019 to Donna Olsen.
+She claimed she developed mesothelioma after using Johnson’s Baby Powder.

 Residents of the United Kingdom began filing talc lawsuits in U.S. courts in 2019.
 Rulings from these cases determined that U.S. courts are the best venue for U.K. residents’ talc lawsuits.
 U.K. women have received multimillion-pound awards since these rulings.